cytopia/mysqldump-secure/doc/INSTALL.md

 ### 3. Checking

-Once mysqldump-secure is install you should run the self-test which tells you all about the stuff that is wrong or missing.
+Once mysqldump-secure is installed you should run the self-test which tells you all about the stuff that is wrong or missing.
 By default only the mysql connection will fail and the rest will be auto-configured:
 ```shell
 mysqldump-secure --test
 ```